sjentsch/lsjDocs/Ch06/Ch06_DataHandling_2.rst

 possible to subvert even the most basic of truths.
 It is a terrifying thought, especially when the protagonist Winston Smith finally breaks down under torture and agrees to the proposition.
 “Man is infinitely malleable”, the book says.
-I am pretty sure that thit is not true of humans\ [#]_ and it is definitely not true of jamovi. jamovi is not infinitely malleable, it has rather firm opinions on the topic of what is and is not true, at least as regards basic mathematics.
+I am pretty sure that this is not true of humans\ [#]_ and it is definitely not true of jamovi. jamovi is not infinitely malleable, it has rather firm opinions on the topic of what is and is not true, at least as regards basic mathematics.
 If I ask it to